blindpentester/the-essentials/README.md

 ## Things to fix
         Would like to eventually have a menu option to go through and skip anything that the users would want to go past.
-        I am sure more things will arrise.
+        I am sure more things will arise.